kdps/Xanax/README.md

 License
 -------
-Xanax is [MIT License](https://en.wikipedia.org/wiki/MIT_License) software.
+Xanax is [LGPL License] software.
 See the LICENSE.txt file in the core directory for complete text.